 Ever since I was a little girl, I knew in my heart I’d be a writer.
-After years of being guided down a path of serendipity and life purpose, I’ve discovered that words truly help heal and that books change lives.
-From picture book to adult novel, it is my goal to play a role in writing stories that contribute to the well-being of our world.
+After years of being guided down a path of serendipity and life purpose, I’ve discovered that words can truly help heal and that books change lives.
+From picture book to adult novel, I’m dedicated to writing stories that contribute to the well-being of our world.

 I grew up in Massachusetts in a small city by the sea.
 Even in my early age, I loved to write story after story, and around 5th grade I started writing my first novel.
 I remember realizing that it was very difficult to finish writing a “real” book at 10 years old because I simply did not know enough about life.